-A light, fresh salad for a summer’s day.
+Wilted Lettuce Salad with Vinegar Bacon Dressing.
+A light, fresh salad for a spring or summer’s day.

-Hi.
-It’s Lois in the kitchen.
-This year I had some lettuce volunteer to grow in one of my pots.
+One year I had some leaf lettuce volunteer in one of my deck pots.
 I ignored it and it grew and grew and grew.
-In fact, it was about 2 feet tall when I took the picture below on Sunday.
+In fact, it was about 2 feet tall when I took the picture below.
 I decided to make a salad with some of it and cut off about a third of it for dinner.
 I remembered that my mom made a salad dressing with vinegar, sugar, salt and pepper, but I didn’t remember the proportions and decided I’d wait to experiment on that dressing another time.

 - 2 slices bacon

 - 1 hard-boiled egg (cut into small pieces; optional)

 - ⅓ cup sugar

 - ⅓ cup white vinegar

 - Wash the lettuce and pat it dry.
 Tear it into bite-sized pieces and put it in a bowl.